 - Certificates are awarded on a termly basis for children with 100% attendance and who have never been late.
-Certificates are presented to recognise this achievement during family assemblies. - £5 book voucher at the end of the summer term for those receiving a Gold Certificate - Class certificates are awarded for the best attendance each week - Certificates for those that have never been late but who may have had time off due to illness are presented - Each child receives an individual Attendance certificate with their full school report at the end of the school year - Red, Amber and Green letters are sent annually to all parents, as an initiative to raise attendance levels.
-Letters are colour coded based on their child's attendance percentage, Red letters <90%, Amber 90-95% and Green >95%. - The Learning Mentor and a TA trained in behaviour and attendance, are available to support individual children.
+Certificates are presented to recognise this achievement during family assemblies. - £5 book voucher at the end of the summer term for those receiving a Gold Certificate - Certificates for those that have never been late but who may have had time off due to illness are presented - Each child receives an individual Attendance certificate with their full school report at the end of the school year - The Learning Mentor and a TA trained in behaviour and attendance, are available to support individual children.